Martoto/daily-commiter/readme.md

 - Supports setting the frequency of commits per day.
 - Can add or remove the script from cron jobs.

+if the quotes file gets too big just delete it to get a free commit lol

 ## Usage

 ### Command-line Options